caiks/TBOT01/README.md

 ```
 ```
-./main room_expected data011 room5
+./main room_expected data009 room5 17 data011
+...
-dataset: data011
+dataset2: data011
-room_initial: room5
-room_seed: 17
 z: 42400
+n: 33
 counts: [211,558,1434,843,1469,4057,1193,3029,1015,987,2413,823,398,384,648,290,172,3976,1953,212,5581,496,1606,103,2611,1226,66,888,895,878,1127,21,559]
-counts.size(): 33
-average: 1276.42
+mean: 1276.42
 sqrt(variance): 1277.26
+sqrt(variance/n): 222.342
+sqrt(err1*err1 + err2*err2): 505.76
+(mean2-mean1)/sqrt(err1*err1 + err2*err2): -3.664
 ```
-The *model* 27 mode 3 turtlebot has an average journey time of 5 minutes and 19 seconds.
+The *model* 27 mode 3 turtlebot has an average journey time of 5 minutes and 19 seconds, plus or minus 56 seconds.
 Clearly the lower `location` accuracy *model* 27 tends to increase the journey time, but we can see that a completely unsupervised *model* - obtained without requiring any label - can produce purposeful behaviour where there are *alignments* between the sensor *variables* and the motor and goodness *variables*.

 Modes 2 and 3 simply ignore the single exit rooms.
 Let us create a new *substrate* `substrate005` which adds to the `location` *values*  extra 'rooms' `room2z`, `room3z` and `room6z`.
 These form the last 1.5 m of each single exit room's dead end.
 Rooms `room2`, `room3` and `room6` are correspondingly truncated.
 The *substrate* `substrate005` adds the redefined `room_next` *variable*.
 Now when the turtlebot is in room 2, say, it can choose between a correct turn to `door12` or an incorrect turn to `room2z`.